learn-co-students/rails-form_tag-lab-nyc04-seng-ft-041920/README.md

 ## Notes

-build a form using form_tag for a new post
+build a form using form_tag for a new student

-should include the right action url and use posts_path should use the correct method should have a CSRF should submit correctly to posts#create should have a post title field post_title should have a post content field post_content working submit button
+should include the right action url and use students_path should use the correct method should have a CSRF should submit correctly to students#create should have a all of the student fields